chickendinosaur/yeoman-generator-react-component/README.md

-Scaffolding generator for nodejs packages.
+Scaffolding generator for React components.

 ---